ylluminarious/cixl/README.md

 ## cixl
 #### a C-powered, minimalistic extension language

-This project aims to produce a minimalistic extension language, or DSL substrate; in C. In a way, it's Lua taken one step further.
-The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency, flexibility and simplicity.
+This project aims to produce a minimalistic extension language, or DSL substrate; in C. In a way, it's Lua taken one step further down the path of simplicity.
+The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency and flexibility.

 ### REPL
 A primitive REPL is included, the executable weighs in at 200k without dependencies.